LEARNAcademy/api-authentication/api_backend_authentication/README.md

 $ rails generate migration add_jti_matcher_to_users
 ```

-And the contents of that migration:
+Find the newly created migration file in the db folder of your app and add this code:

 ```Ruby
 class AddJtiToUsers < ActiveRecord::Migration[5.2]